Washington, Oregon and Amtrak sponsor Amtrak Cascades intercity passenger rail service between Vancouver, B.C. and Eugene, OR.

 - Multiple upgrades to existing track throughout the state.

-- Washington state has recently received nearly $800 million in federal high-speed rail funds.
+- Washington state received nearly $800 million in federal high-speed rail funds.

 How can I get more information?